ZeroQLi/typecircuit/README.md

-# Type Circuit
+# TypeCircuit

-Source code for type circuit, a 2 player typing game where YOU create the promt
+Source code for typeCircuit, a 2 player typing game where YOU create the promt

 ## Tech Stack

-This is mainly a sveltekit app bootstrapped with tailwindcss using supabase as the backend
+This is mainly a sveltekit app bootstrapped with tailwindcss using supabase as the backend talk about simple ehh?

-## Developing
+## Development

 ```bash
 npm run dev